Christian Arroyo Player Props: Red Sox vs. Marlins

-On Wednesday, Christian Arroyo (on the back of going 0-for-4) and the Boston Red Sox play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox and Christian Arroyo, who went 0-for-2 last time out, battle Jesus Luzardo and the Miami Marlins at Fenway Park, Thursday at 6:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the White Sox.
+In his last game he had a hitless showing (0-for-2) against the Marlins.

 Christian Arroyo Game Info & Props vs. the Marlins